Llbes98/Outdoor_IoT/README.md

 - Prototyping code of different functionality (not everything, since some where worked into the final code)
 - json file containing NodeRed flow
 - Cad Files

+For the Node-RED flow to function, the following packages must be installed:
+- node-red-dashboard
+- node-red-node-ui-list